kemitchell/plain-website-terms-of-service/terms.md

 The following provisions survive the end of our agreement: [Your Content](#your-content), [Feedback](#feedback), [Your Responsibility](#responsibility), [Disclaimers](#disclaimers), [Limits on Liability](#limits-on-liability), and [General Terms](#general).

-## <a id="general">General Terms</a>

-If a provision of these terms is unenforceable as written, but could be changed to make it enforceable, that provision should be modified to the minimum extent necessary to make it enforceable.
-Otherwise, that provision should be removed.

-You may not assign your agreement with the company.
-The company may assign your agreement to any affiliate of the company, any other company that obtains control of the company, or any other company that buys assets of the company related to the website.
-Any attempted assignment against these terms has no legal effect.

-Neither the exercise of any right under this Agreement, nor waiver of any breach of this Agreement, waives any other breach of this Agreement.

-These terms embody all the terms of agreement between you and the company about use of the website.
-These terms entirely replace any other agreements about your use of the website, written or not.

 ## <a id="disputes">Disputes</a>

 {{Governing Law}} will govern any dispute, including any legal proceedings, related to these terms or your use of the website.